linas/i370-linux-2.2.1/README.md

 git clone https://github.com/linas/i370-gcc
 ```
 Follow the instructions there, concluding with `make install`.
 This will
-create the `i370-ibm-elf-gcc` binary in `/usr/local/bin`; this will be
+create the `i370-ibm-linux-gcc` binary in `/usr/local/bin`; this will be
 used to complie this kernel.
-If you are using `i370-ibm-linux-gcc`, then
-change `CROSS_COMPILE` in the `Makefile`.
-(At this time, both compilers
-are identical; two names for historical reasons.)
 Then
 ```
 make oldconfig
 make